letsencrypt/pebble/cmd/pebble-challtestsrv/README.md

 responses using the `-defaultIPv4` and `-defaultIPv6` command line flags.

-To change the default IPv4 address used for responses to `A` queries that do not match explicit mocks at runtime run:
+To change the default IPv4 address used for responses to `A` queries that do not match explicit records at runtime, run:

     curl -d '{"ip":"10.10.10.2"}' http://localhost:8055/set-default-ipv4

-Similarly to change the default IPv6 address used for responses to `AAAA` queries that do not match explicit mocks run:
+Similarly to change the default IPv6 address used for responses to `AAAA` queries that do not match explicit records, run:

     curl -d '{"ip":"::1"}' http://localhost:8055/set-default-ipv6

 To clear the default IPv4 or IPv6 address POST the same endpoints with an empty (`""`) IP.

-##### Mocked A/AAAA Responses
+##### A/AAAA Responses

 To add IPv4 addresses to be returned for `A` queries for `test-host.letsencrypt.org` run:

     curl -d '{"host":"test-host.letsencrypt.org", "addresses":["12.12.12.12", "13.13.13.13"]}' http://localhost:8055/add-a

-The mocked `A` responses can be removed by running:
+The `A` responses can be removed by running:

     curl -d '{"host":"test-host.letsencrypt.org"}' http://localhost:8055/clear-a